-When Microsoft was going through the design of the Xbox adaptive controller (a device designed specifically for people with motion and dexterity related disabilities), they asked what people have always done for this and how does this inform what we’re about to build.
+When Microsoft was going through the design of the Xbox adaptive controller (a device designed specifically for people with motion and dexterity-related disabilities), they asked what people have always done for this and how does this informs what we’re about to build.

 So they looked at how people had been hacking gaming handsets and they used that information to design their product!

 Bryce was on the team that helped design that Xbox adaptive controller.
 He said the #1 thing he tells people is “don’t think of people that are specifically using this controller when designing and building, just let go of the assumption that people are holding onto a controller with both hands.
 He wants people to let go of how they’re framing the problem.”